phenixdigital/phoenix_storybook/README.md

 ### 5. Configure your storybook

-In your configuration files, add the following.
+In your configuration files, add the following:

 ```elixir
 # config/config.exs